RESPONSIBLE AND EQUITABLE REGULATION OF ADULT-USE CANNABIS ACT (RERACA)

 - Product Manufacturer

 Legislators anticipate cannabis retail sales to begin before the end of 2022.
 Municipalities will maintain the authority to prohibit cannabis businesses altogether or to limit the number of licensed businesses within their jurisdictions.
 Until June 30, 2024, the ratio of licensed cannabis retailers to residents cannot exceed 1 per 25,000.

 Licensed cannabis retailers will be prohibited from selling cannabis flower with a THC concentration greater than thirty percent (on a dry-weight basis) or any other cannabis product with a THC concentration greater than sixty percent (on a dry-weight basis), except that these limitations do not apply to pre-filled vape cartridges and regulators may adjust these percentage limitations.

 Licensed medical cannabis dispensaries may also apply to sell adult-use cannabis by submission of a conversion plan along with payment of a fee.
 Licensed medical cannabis cultivators may also apply to cultivate for adult-use by payment of a fee.

 The Connecticut measure contemplates that half of the cannabis business licenses will go to social equity applicants.
 Social equity applicants are defined as those individuals from communities that have been disproportionately harmed by cannabis prohibition and enforcement.
+For social equity applicants, there must be at least 65 percent ownership or control of the business by individuals who meet income and residency requirements for social equity applicants (see FAQs).
 Such applicants would be subject to lower licensing fees and receive a fifty percent discount for the first three years of license renewals.
 They may further receive startup costs coverage, workforce training, and technical assistance.